Rana Gorgani, ambassador of Sufi dance in the West, offers a unique experience: a sensory dive into the Sufi universe.

 “Do you know why the disciples of love, in the middle of their dances, raise and wave their arms?
 It is the door of the divine effluvia which is opening before them at this moment, and, by this inspired gesture, they seem to push back the whole creation. – Saadi –

 This introduction to Sufi dance has a strong bias: that of the feminine.
-In a world where whirling dervishes are mainly men, Rana Gorgani sheds new light thanks to her particularity as a female whirling dervish.
+In a world where whirling dervishes are mostly men, Rana Gorgani sheds new light thanks to her particularity as a whirling dervish woman.
 The major mystical symbols of Sufism are introduced.
 They are identical in architecture, miniatures, poetry or dance movements.
 In Sufi dance, each gesture carries a strong poetic symbolism.
-The sun, the candle, the rose or even the perfume: these metaphorical and sacred elements each have a meaning that feeds the steps of the dancers.
+The sun, the candle, the rose or even the perfume: these metaphorical and sacred elements each have a meaning that nourishes the steps of the dancers.

 The different countries where Sufi dance is practiced today are presented.
 Iran, Turkey, Egypt, Afghanistan, Syria or Iraq: the particularities of dance in each territory are traced.
 The historical aspect is approached by explaining in what framework the dance developed or was suppressed.
 Different periods are evoked, going up to 2000 years before Our era.